oakes/java-assignments/1.3-control-flow/README.md

   * Withdraw Funds
     * Prompt for how much money to withdraw
       * If the amount is greater than 100, throw an exception
-      * If all is well, tell them to please take their money and then tell them their new balance
+      * If all is well, tell them to please take their money